root-project/root/docbook/users-guide/Histograms.md

 -   A call to **`TPad`**`::Update()`

-By default, the **`TH1`** `::Draw` clears the pad before drawing the new image of the histogram.
-You can use the `"SAME"` option to leave the previous display in tact and superimpose the new histogram.
+By default, the **`TH1`**`::Draw` clears the pad before drawing the new image of the histogram.
+You can use the `"SAME"` option to leave thevprevious display in tact and superimpose the new histogram.
 The same histogram can be drawn with different graphics options in different pads.
 When a displayed histogram is deleted, its image is automatically removed from the pad.
 To create a copy of the histogram when drawing it, you can use **`TH1`**`::DrawClone()`.
 This will clone the histogram and allow you to change and delete the original one without affecting the clone.
 You can use **`TH1`**`::DrawNormalized()` to draw a normalized copy of a histogram.

 ``` {.cpp}
 TH1 *TH1::DrawNormalized(Option_t *option,Double_t norm) const
 ```

 A clone of this histogram is normalized to norm and drawn with option.
 A pointer to the normalized histogram is returned.
 The contents of the histogram copy are scaled such that the new sum of weights (excluding under and overflow) is equal to `norm` .

 Note that the returned normalized histogram is not added to the list of histograms in the current directory in memory.
 It is the user's responsibility to delete this histogram.
 The `kCanDelete` bit is set for the returned object.
 If a pad containing this copy is cleared, the histogram will be automatically deleted.
 See "Draw Options" for the list of options.

 ### Setting the Style

 Histograms use the current style ***`gStyle`***, which is the global object of class **`TStyle`**.
 To change the current style for histograms, the **`TStyle`** class provides a multitude of methods ranging from setting the fill color to the axis tick marks.
 Here are a few examples:

 ``` {.cpp}
    void SetHistFillColor(Color_t color = 1)